Aerial Intelligent Reflecting Surface Enabled Terahertz Covert Communications in Beyond-5G Internet of Things: Multi-UAV Covert Communication System model and problem formulation

 \subsection{Transmission Strategy}

 We assume that direct links between AP and UEs are absent due to severe blockage or considerable distance, necessitating the significance of aerial platforms such as UIRS to establish a reliable wireless link for data dissemination.
-To support UIRS-assisted downlink covert data transmission service to multiple UEs, we employ the time division multiple access (TDMA) protocol, wherein at most one UE is scheduled per time slot for intended data transmission, while the other unscheduled UEs play as adversaries attempting to detect the presence of communication.
-By letting $\alpha_k[n]$ be a binary user scheduling variable for UE $k$ in time slot $n$, we have the user scheduling constraint as
+To support UIRS-assisted downlink covert data transmission service to all the UEs, we employ a time division multiple access (TDMA) protocol as in \cite{Zeng2019b}, wherein the mission time $T$ is divided into $N$ time slots, and at most one UE is scheduled per time slot for intended data transmission, while the unscheduled UEs play as adversaries attempting to detect the presence of communication.
+This would enable us to fully exploit the time-varying channels with the flexible trajectory design of the considered multi-UAV system.
+Thus, by letting $\alpha_k[n]$ be a binary user scheduling variable for UE $k$ in time slot $n$, we have the user scheduling constraint as

 where $\alpha_k[n]=1$ if UE $k$ is scheduled in time slot $n$, and zero otherwise.